Alexandrov geometry: foundations: Hemisphere lemma

 a contradiction.

-If $\ell=\pi$, then either $\alpha$ is a local geodesic, and hence a great circle, or $\alpha$ may be strictly shortened by substituting a geodesic arc for a subarc of $\alpha$ whose endpoints $p^1,p^2$ are arbitrarily close to some point $p$ on $\alpha$.
-In the latter case, $\alpha$ lies in a closed hemisphere obtained as a limit of closures of open hemispheres containing the shortened curves as $p^1,p^2$ approach $p$. \qeds
+If $\ell=\pi$, then either $\alpha$ is a local geodesic, and hence a great circle, or $\alpha$ may be strictly shortened by substituting a geodesic arc for a subarc of $\alpha$ whose endpoints $p^1,p^2$ are arbitrarily close to a point $p$ on $\alpha$.
+In both cases $\alpha$ lies in a closed hemisphere; the former case is trivial, and in the latter case, $\alpha$ lies in a closed hemisphere obtained as a limit of closures of open hemispheres containing the shortened curves as $p^1,p^2$ approach~$p$. \qeds